mwz-cg/playground-react/markdowns/5-lifecycle.md

 # Load the initial number of items

+Fix the `counter-did-mount` example so that it sets the count after the component is mounted.

 @[Counter fetch]({
   "stubs": ["src/counter-did-mount.js"],
   "command": "./run.sh counter-did-mount server", "project": "counter",
   "layout": "aside"
 })

+An aside note: any pending request should normally be cancelled in `componentWillUnmount`, unfortunately at this time this is not possible with `fetch`.
+Until `abort` is standardized, if you need to cancel a request when your component unmounts you will have to use XMLHttpRequest.